Project

 Before and After (Rack::Test to rspec-rest)

-The example below shows the same behavior test written two ways.
+The first two examples below test the same behavior in two styles.

 Before (Rack::Test + manual response parsing):